 Foremost, you are encouraged to approach IASDR Workshops as a SAFE PLACE to question ANY of the outlined themes.
 Express your confusions and concerns, and further explore alternative, emerging, yet-to-articulate modes.
 For provoking the debate, we would like to start with asking what are modes of design for and why we need them in the first place?
 Can we ‘unmode’ design research?
 Can we reinvent design research as ‘mode-less’?

 IASDR Panels provide a unique, interactive method to engage participants and experts in the field in a constructive discussion-oriented forum.
 Panel presentation is not the same as short talks or paper presentation and does not need to have original research.
 Panel presentations provide a venue to discuss novel research areas and directions, policies, methods, and opinions among experts in the topics relevant to the conference.
 Panel members may include experts with different school of thoughts and even controversial ideas for discussion.
 Panelists are strongly encouraged to propose topics relevant to the conference’s eight thematic areas and attract wide interest among audiences.
 Panelists have to be expert in their field and use creative methods and their expertise to engage the audiences and the panel members in the panel discussion.

-First call for proposals will require a 300-word abstract, and should include (i) background of the topic, (ii) thematic link, (iii) aim of the panel, (iv) possible discussion points.
+First call for proposals should include (i) background of the topic, (ii) thematic link, (iii) aim of the panel, (iv) possible discussion points.
 Please include a short bio of each panel member (50-75 words / panel member).
 Each panel will be allotted a 1.5-hour slot, as part of the conference programme.